Hyperfoil/report/README.md

 Hosting `build/index.html` along with the `build/static` folder (and all contents) supports the same `?data` query parameter and will make better use of browser request caching

 ## Developing
-The project is based on `create-react-app` and uses `npm` for package management.
+The project is based on `create-react-app` and uses `yarn` for package management.
-This means you need to download node and add it to the path Run `npm install` from the base directory for first time setup.
+This means you need to download node and add it to the path Run `yarn install` from the base directory for first time setup.
-Use `npm start` to launch the react hot reload server which will open localhost:3000 in your browser.
+Use `yarn start` to launch the react hot reload server which will open localhost:3000 in your browser.
 The default index.html does not have embedded data.
 You can either add an all.json to the public folder and add `?data=http://localhost:3000/all.json` to the url or embed json data by replacing `[/**DATAKEY**/]` with the json data.